 Honey vs Sugar has been a hot topic of debate for people with a sweet tooth since time immemorial.
 But in vain.
 While doctors, nutritionists and dieticians swear by the health benefits and natural sweetness of honey, there still are people who prefer to add sugar to their drinks and desserts because they think it tastes better.
 So, is sacrificing one’s health for taste a wise thing to do?
 Does sugar actually taste better than Honey?
 Questions we need to find answers for!
-Although excessive or more than required consumption of both honey and sugar can lead to weight gain or obesity, still honey has an upper hand when it comes to nutritional facts.

 HOW IS HONEY MADE?

 Honeybees use nectar, sucked from various variety of flowers, to produce Honey .
 The nectar collected by them gets broken down into simple sugar, through a natural process, which is then stored in a honeycomb.
 The unique design of honeycomb coupled with constant fanning of bee’s wings, which causes the evaporation to take place, ultimately results in the final product that we know as Honey.

 - Proteins etc.

 The sugar present in Honey are of three kinds.
 These are:

 - Fruit sugar, also known as fructose and amounts to a total of 41% of the total sugar.
 It is fructose that provides sweetness to Honey.